-The questionnaire alerts people to the variety of different approaches to learning.
+The VARK questionnaire indicates the variety of approaches that support learning and encourages learners to think about how they learn best.
 It supports those who have been having difficulties with their learning and has particular applications in business, sport, training and education.
 Mentors, trainers, teachers and coaches who would like to develop additional learning strategies can also benefit from using VARK.
 It can be used with a business group, a team or a class or with one-to-one training and counseling, but it does require some explanation to avoid leaping to inappropriate conclusions.

 Administering the questionnaire

 There are three ways for your participants to fill in the VARK Questionnaire.
 You can use: